 Dracolich (Template).
 I love the Template concept.
 A simple way to create a distinctive monster without having to spill a lot of ink.

 Shadow Dragon (Template).
 Could not help but note the brutality of the shadow dragon’s breath weapon… PCs beware!
 If it drops you to 0 hit points, you can forget about your fancy Death Saves.
 Shadow dragon breath has the usual full damage/half damage mechanic for making a save.
 But then there’s this.
 “A humanoid reduced to 0 hit points by this damage dies, and an undead shadow rises from its corpse and acts immediately after the dragon in its initiative count.
 The shadow is under the dragon’s control.”
 What a hell of a way to die.
-So, there you go DMs, delight and amaze your group with a whole new way to get taken out!
+So, there you go DMs, delight and amaze your group with a whole new way to take them out!

 Dragons.
 I’ve been playing D&D on and off for years and years and somehow I’d never stumbled over the feud between the Chromatic dragons and the Metallic dragons.
 All I can say in my defense is that I’ve often played in gritty low-level games, and dragons just didn’t come into it.
 But, yeah, I am definitely the last old school D&D player on earth to find out!